cox-katie/portfolio/_projects/Notion-project.md

 title: 'Notion for Support teams'
 subtitle: 'Create exceptional learning experiences for new users'
 date: 2018-06-30 00:00:00
-description: This is a framework for how I would construct a self-paced online course to teach Support teams how to use Notion.
+description: A framework for how I would construct a self-paced online course to teach a Support team how to use Notion.
 featured_image: '/images/brick.jpeg'
 ---